 NFL Super Wild Card Weekend adds Monday night game to schedule for 2021

-NFL adds Monday game to Super Wild Card Weekend schedule originally appeared on NBC Sports Boston
+NFL adds Monday game to Super Wild Card Weekend schedule originally appeared on NBC Sports Northwest

 Super Wild Card Weekend is becoming Super Wild Card long Weekend this season.